Vyral/lela-ashkarian/_posts/2020-02-13-the-benefits-of-a-4-point-inspection--wind-mitigation.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Lela+Ashkarian/Videos/2020/The+Benefits+of+a+4-Point+Inspection+%26+Wind+Mitigation.mp4
 pullquote: >-
-  They’re needed to determine what type of credit you’ll be able to apply for your home.
+  These inspections are needed to determine what type of credit you’ll be able to apply for your home.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false